 Articles

-Parks deserved better Posted over 12 years ago
+Parks deserved better Posted almost 13 years ago

 The sudden retirement from international rugby of Dan Parks has come as a surprise to most.
 The timing of the announcement and the comments made by Andy Robinson suggest that Parks has been told his international days are over.
 Admittedly, he had a shocker against England but most players have games where everything they attempt goes wrong.
 He has been held responsible for Scotland’s inability to score tries.